What is GNSS in Surveying?

-Additionally, Trimble GNSS receivers include the Trimble R10, designed to collect more accurate data faster and easier and the Trimble R8s, a configurable receiver that is scalable for future needs, the Trimble R2 which is also suitable for GIS mapping data capture applications and the pocket sized Trimble R1 designed for mobility.
+Other Trimble GNSS receivers include the Trimble R10, designed to collect more accurate data faster and easier and the Trimble R8s, a configurable receiver that is scalable for future needs, the Trimble R2 which is also suitable for GIS mapping data capture applications and the pocket sized Trimble R1 designed for mobility.

-As well as bringing excellent accuracy and reliable performance, Trimble GNSS can be used with a choice of data collectors.
+As well as bringing excellent accuracy and reliable performance, Trimble GNSS systems can be used with a choice of data collectors.
 These range from the high-end powerful Windows Trimble TSC7 which combines a large screen with rugged performance running Trimble Access field software, to the Android Trimble TDC600 handheld, a sleek, all-in-one rugged smartphone with a built-in professional GNSS receiver that runs the newly launched Trimble Access 2020 software.